 Blogs are easier to monetize than forums

 You can easily add affiliate programs or links to your blog and make them organized by category, posts, or even keywords.
-A simple plugin can manage all that and make you a good revenue through banners, in text links, or other types of advertising.
+A simple plugin can manage all that and make you a good revenue through banners, in-text links, or other types of advertising.

 If you have a forum, you can’t really monetize it as you want, you’re limited.
 It’s not easy to integrate links in forums.
-Of course, you can add Google Adsense and make money, but, you can’t add targeted text links as blogs, most of the affiliate networks require relevant content to be able to promote their product.
-And you can’t really do that, at least, with small or medium forum.
+Of course, you can add Google Adsense and make money, but, you can’t add targeted text links like blogs, most of the affiliate networks require relevant content to be able to promote their product.
+And you can’t really do that, at least, with a small or medium forum.